levklon/task_bot/README.md

 ---

 Thank you for checking out the Task Management and Reminder Bot project!
-If you find it useful, please give it a star on GitHub and share it with others.
+If you find it useful, please give it a star and share it with others.